 At The SmartMove2UK (a unit of Smart Move Immigration) we provide assistance to a varied range of high net worth clients for growing their investment in the UK.
 We have the experience to advise you on the most appropriate category of UK visas for your circumstances and have the insight to make the process as smooth as possible.

 As a team of immigration lawyers, we have an established reputation for effective and efficient management and processing of visa applications, and for providing expert visa-related advice.
-We understand the stresses involved with moving around the other side of the globe, and we take utmost pride in playing a supportive role to ease the pressure.
-We have our offices in India – Mumbai, Delhi, Bangalore, and Chandigarh, but we are available to connect telephonically or through a video call from any part of India, or the world.
+We understand the stresses involved with moving around the other side of the globe, and we take the utmost pride in playing a supportive role to ease the pressure.
+We have our offices in Mumbai, Delhi, Bangalore, and Chandigarh and London but we are available to connect telephonically or through a video call from any part of India, or the world.

 If you are interested in knowing more about investor visas and citizenship by investment offered by nations besides the UK, feel free to have a look at the global citizenship by investment options.